plgd-dev/doc/content/en/docs/deployment/hub/deployment.md

 This configuration should be applied only to test environment!
 {{< /warning >}}

-## Deployment to production
+## Deploying to Production

-To deploy the Device Provisioning Service to production, you need to follow [Advanced configuration](../advanced).
+In order to deploy the Device Provisioning Service to a production environment, please refer to the [Advanced Configuration](../advanced) section for detailed instructions.